 This course is a special study in a selected aspect of spiritual formation not otherwise covered in the Spiritual Formation curriculum.
+May be repeated for a maximum of 9 credits, if topics are different.
 Prereq: DVSF 501.

-Divinity - Directed Study
+Divinity - Theology

 DVTH 701 - Faith and Vocation (1)